Firewood: Storing

-There are many ways to store firewood.
-These range from simple piles to free-standing stacks, to specialized structures.
+Methods of firewood storage range from simple piles to free-standing stacks or specialized structures.
 Usually, the goal of storing wood is to keep water away from it and to continue the drying process.

-Stacks: The simplest stack is where logs are placed next to and on top of each other, forming a line the width of the logs.
+Stacks: In the simplest stack logs are placed next to and on top of each other, forming a line the width of the logs.
 The height of the stack can vary, generally depending upon how the ends are constructed.
 Without constructing ends, the length of the log and the length of the pile help determine the height of a free-standing stack.

-There is debate about whether wood will dry more quickly when covered.
-There is a trade-off between the surface of the wood getting wet vs. allowing as much wind and sun as possible to access the stack.
-A cover can be almost any material that sheds water – a large piece of plywood, sheet metal, terracotta tiles, or an oiled canvas cloth, even cheap plastic sheeting may also be used.
+When determining whether wood should be covered during the drying process, there is a trade-off between preventing the surface of the wood from getting wet and allowing as much wind and sun as possible to access the stack.
+A cover can be almost any material that sheds water – a large piece of plywood, sheet metal, terracotta tiles, an oiled canvas cloth, or plastic sheeting.
 Wood will not dry when completely enclosed.
-Ideally, pallets or scrap wood should be used to raise the wood from the ground, reducing rot and increasing air flow.
+Ideally, pallets or scrap wood are used to raise the wood from the ground, reducing rot and increasing air flow.

 There are many ways to create the ends of a stack.
-In some areas, a crib end is created by alternating pairs of logs to help stabilize the end.
+A crib end is created by alternating pairs of logs to help stabilize the end.
 A stake or pole placed in the ground is another way to end the pile.
-A series of stacked logs at the end, each with a cord tied to it and the free end of the cord wrapped around the log in the middle of the pile, is another way.
+A series of stacked logs at the end, each with a cord tied to it and the free end of the cord wrapped around the log in the middle of the pile, will also suffice.